mandimf/BugFarm/Palm-weevil-Methods-and-Materials.md

 * **Palm trunks:**

 The tradional method is farming directly in palm trunks or stems.
 M. Hoddle reports: "_one weevil farming operation in Nakhom Si Thammarat Province used rounds of fan palm trunks (Corypha umbraculifera) approximately 0.33-0.5 m tall for rearing.
 This farmer preferred the flavor and texture of weevil larvae and pupae produced from fan palm trunks and weevil development is slower and palm trunk longevity is greater when compared to a similar set up with sago palm trunk sections._"

-After 40 to 45
-days palm weevil larvae can be harvested.
-The total yield is around 2 kilograms of fully grown palm weevil larvae per cabbage palm or sago palm trunk.
-The same palm trunk can be used to breed the palm weevil larvae